apify/actor-whitepaper/README.md

 Besides the standard `Dockerfile` and `README.md`.

-Actor definition files are stored in a directory called `.ACTOR` in the main actor's directory.

-This entire directory should be added to the source control.
-It links your source code with an Apify actor in the cloud.

 ### Docker build instructions (`./Dockerfile`)

 Instructions for the platform how to build the actor Docker image and run it.